 There are only two religions in this world, even to this day.
 There is the one, true one as instated by the one, true God, and then there are all the other religions, which have some part in Mystery Babylon.
 Everyone is religious.
 The secular partake in many Mystery Babylon religious rituals, and may have no clue.
 They just do it, because their fathers before them did it, and they may not even know what they are doing, or what it means.

 Christmas was instated at the birth of Tammuz, thousands of years before Christ was born.
 It was just known under a different name, then.
 It was celebrated largely the same now, as it was then.
-Holly, mistletoe, Christmas ham, Yule log, Christmas tree and presents… There was even a pre-type of Santa Clause, reindeer, and the tree in ancient tablets, such as:
+Holly, mistletoe, Christmas ham, Yule log, Christmas tree and presents… There was even a pre-type of Santa Clause, reindeer, and the tree in ancient tablets.

 Christmas is not Christ’s birthday.
 If you look at John the Baptist’s father (John the Baptist being only about six months older than Jesus) we see that it was his turn for the temple work.
 The order of which priest’s turn was given specifically in the Old Testament, and was still followed in the Gospels.
 Certain priests fell under certain "courses," and each course did the temple work at a specific time.
 Zecharias’ was the course of Abia, (Luke 1:5) which is in accordance with 1 Chronicles 25:10.
 Tracing back the course of Abia, then adding six months to when we can derive when Zecharias served in the temple, we see that Jesus Christ was born on or very near to September 11.